 Despite Love Island having viewers gripped over the summer, a certain mystery remains.There are parts of the show that are so elusive, so much so that Megan only found out she was heading to the villa 48 hours before.

-Ahead of the eighth series, Megan gives indy100 the scoop on all the Love Island secrets.
+With Love Island 2023 in full swing, Megan gives indy100 the scoop on all the Love Island secrets.

 Islanders have to pass a pre-show STI screening

 “Thank god, or there would have been zero action," Megan revealed.
 "It’s so important for me to check every partner has been tested before sleeping together.”

 …Speaking of safe sex, plenty of branded Love Island condoms are said to be scattered around the villa.

 Due to OFCOM's broadcasting guidelines, smoking "must generally be avoided and in any case must not be condoned, encouraged or glamorised.”

 Megan revealed islanders have to ask for permission for a smoke break and go one at a time to the designated area.